whosonfirst/git-whosonfirst-data/README.md

 ## Caveats

 The pre- and post- hooks are both written Python so that we can take advantage of a lot of pre-existing library code for wrangling Who's on First documents.
 These files perform some gynmnastics to account for the reality that Git is as weird as it is powerful.
-If you find yourself adding functionalities to any of the files in this repository please ensure that WOF-speific functionality is made part of a new or existing library that can be _invoked_ from the Git hooks but not defined in them.
+If you find yourself adding functionality to any of the files in this repository please ensure that WOF-speific functionality is made part of a new or existing library that can be _invoked_ from the Git hooks but not defined in them.
 The Git hooks should be the place where all the Git related magic and voodoo is kept isolated.

 ## Dependencies